A Handful of Dust: Plot

-With no prospect of Tony's money, Beaver loses interest in Brenda, who is left adrift and short of money.
-Meanwhile, Tony has met an explorer, Dr Messinger, and joins him on an expedition in search of a supposed lost city in the Amazon rainforest.
-On the outward journey, Tony engages in a shipboard romance with Thérèse de Vitré, a young girl whose Roman Catholicism causes her to shun him when he tells her he has a wife.
+With no prospect of Tony's money, Beaver loses interest in Brenda.
+Meanwhile, Tony has met the explorer Dr Messinger, and joins him on an expedition in search of a supposed lost city in the Amazon rainforest.
+On the outward journey, Tony has a shipboard romance with Thérèse de Vitré, a young girl whose Roman Catholicism causes her to shun him when he admits he is married.
 In Brazil, Messinger proves an incompetent organiser; he cannot control the native guides, who abandon him and Tony in the depths of the jungle.
-Tony falls ill, and Messinger leaves in their only canoe to find help, but is swept over a waterfall and killed.
+They attempt to trek out, but Tony becomes too ill to walk.
+Messinger leaves in their only canoe to find help, but is swept over a waterfall and killed.

-Tony wanders in delirium until he is rescued by Mr Todd, a British Guianan who rules over a small extended family in a remote clearing in the jungle.
-Todd nurses Tony back to health.
-Although illiterate, Todd owns copies of the complete works of Charles Dickens, and asks Tony to read to him.
-However, when Tony's health recovers and he asks to be helped on his way, the old man repeatedly demurs.
-The readings continue, but the atmosphere becomes increasingly menacing as Tony realises he is being held against his will.
-When a search party approaches the settlement, Todd sedates Tony and keeps him hidden; he leads the party to believe that Tony has died, and gives them his watch to take home as evidence.
-When Tony awakes he learns that his hopes of rescue are gone, and that he is condemned to read Dickens to his captor indefinitely.
-Back in England, Tony's death is accepted; Hetton passes to his cousins, who erect a memorial to him.
-Brenda marries a friend of Tony's.
+In delirium, Tony wanders until he is rescued by Mr. Todd, a British Guianan, who rules a small, extended family in a clearing in the jungle, where Todd nurses Tony back to health.
+Although illiterate, Todd owns copies of the complete works of Charles Dickens and asks Tony to read to him.
+When Tony's health recovers and he asks to be helped on his way, Todd repeatedly demurs.
+Tony continues with the readings, but the atmosphere becomes menacing, as Tony understands that he is being held against his will.
+When a search party of Europeans approaches the jungle settlement, Todd sedates Tony, keeps him hidden, and gives the search party Tony's wristwatch because "they wanted something to take back to England, where a reward is being offered for news of [Tony]".
+When Tony awakens he learns that his hopes of rescue are gone, and that he is condemned to indefinitely read Dickens to his captor in the Amazonian jungle.
+Back in England, Tony's social circle accept his death.
+Tony's cousins inherit Hetton Abbey and erect a memorial to Tony; Brenda marries a friend of Tony's.